Sony a5100 wired rig

 shutter is triggered, it simultaneously triggers a delay circuit to

 fire the flash when the shutters have opened.
-The circuit is based on this web page.
+The original circuit is based on this web page.